CloudLabs-Samples/EduLabs/BigData/HDF/Lab-Guide.md

 1. On the file explorer, navigate to the file located in C:\Windows\System32\drivers\etc and then select hosts file.

-1.Select the hosts file, select open with and then select with **NotePad**.
+1. Select the hosts file, select open with and then select with **NotePad**.

 1. On the hosts file, add the following {IP-Address} localhost sandbox-hdp.hortonworks.com sandbox-hdf.hortonworks.com